Massipssa/Docs/cloud/aws/Compute/ec2-part1.md

 - **IOPS ??**
 - **Types ??**
 - Size and the type can be changed without downtime
-- Can be copied from zone to anthor one
+- Can be copied from zone to author one
 - **Snapshot**
   - Create backup of the volume
-    - Data is copied from EBS to S3 and they are ***replicated***
+  - Data is copied from EBS to S3, and they are ***replicated***
-    - Best practice: shutdow the instance before making the snapshot
+  - Best practice: shutdown the instance before making the snapshot
   - Can be private or public
-    - Stores only the difference between two **successed!!** snapshot
+  - Stores only the difference between two **successes!!** snapshot
 - **Data Lifecycle Manager**
   - Used to automate the creation of the snapshot

 <div style="text-align:center"> <img src="./screenshots/storage_ec2.png"> </div>